Alejogb1/job-board/blog-data/how-can-i-resolve-auth0-subdomain-redirection-problems.md

 id: "how-can-i-resolve-auth0-subdomain-redirection-problems"
 ---

-Okay, let's tackle this.
-Subdomain redirection issues with Auth0, I've definitely seen my share of those.
+,  Subdomain redirection issues with Auth0, I've definitely seen my share of those.
 They can be particularly frustrating because they often stem from a combination of configuration complexities across different platforms.
 It’s usually not one single thing, but a confluence of settings that needs careful examination.
 I’ve even spent a few late nights chasing down rogue browser caching issues that ended up looking like Auth0 problems, but were ultimately caused by overly aggressive CDN setups.

 First and foremost, let's clarify what we mean by subdomain redirection problems.
 Typically, this manifests as users being redirected to the wrong subdomain (or not at all) after authentication, getting stuck in a redirect loop, or landing on an error page.
 This commonly happens when dealing with custom domains in Auth0, different environments (dev, staging, prod), or specific single-page application (SPA) setups.
 The culprits are often misconfigured callback URLs, allowed web origins, or incorrect configurations of rules or actions within Auth0.